-The urinary tract is is a system in the body involved in the creation, storage and elimination of urine.
+A urinary tract infection (UTI) occurs when the usually sterile urinary tract is colonised by bacteria (or less frequently viruses).
+The urinary tract is is a system in the body involved in the formation, storage and elimination of urine.
 It includes two kidneys (which filter and clean the blood, forming urine in the process of removing excess water and waste products), two ureters (which transport urine from the kidneys to the bladder), the bladder (which stores the urine until voiding) and the urethra which transports urine from the bladder to outside.
-A urinary tract infection (UTI) occurs when the usually sterile urinary tract is colonised by bacteria (or less frequently viruses).

 You may notice the terms urinary tract infection and FLUTD (which stands for feline lower urinary tract disease) used interchangeably.
 Urinary tract infection is just that, an infection of the urinary tract, FLUTD (formerly known as FUS) is a collection of diseases of the urinary tract, including urinary tract infections.